PHP-DI/PHP-DI/doc/php-definitions.md

     Foo::class => DI\factory([FooFactory::class, 'create']),
 ];
 ```

+(Note that support for lazy creation of a factory instance is planned for a future release.)

 When using a system with multiple definition files, you can override a previous entry using a decorator: